 Hangout at Oxbow Market

-Fabulous hangout spot in downtown Napa, you can’t go wrong with the indoor farmer’s market-style Oxbow Market.
-My favorite spots here are Gelato at Three twins (try the cardamom flavor gelato!), Annette’s chocolates (the tequila lime habanero brittle is insanely delicious), and Whole Spice — a world spice market, with herbs & spices used in French, Indian, Moroccan, Thai, Italian cooking.
-Needless to say I love this store!
-There’s a ton of cute little shops, bars & cafes.
-You cannot go wrong with brunch at the excellent Kitchen Door.
+You can’t go wrong with the indoor farmer’s market-style Oxbow Market.
+My favorite spots here are: Gelato at Three twins (try the cardamom flavor gelato!), Annette’s chocolates (the tequila lime habanero brittle is insanely delicious), and Whole Spice — a world spice market, with herbs & spices used in French, Indian, Moroccan, Thai, Italian cooking.
+For brunch, try the tacos at C Casa (they have excellent vegan options) or the Kitchen Door.

 Napa Wine Train